NatLibFi/Annif/README.md

     uv sync

 By default development dependencies are included.
-Use option `--extra` to install dependencies for selected optional features (`--extra "extra1 extra2"` for multiple extras), or install all of them with `--all-extras`.
+Use option `--extra` to install dependencies for selected optional features (`--extra extra1 --extra extra2` for multiple extras), or install all of them with `--all-extras`.
 By default the virtual environment directory is `.venv` under the project directory.

 You can run Annif in one of two ways: